Thursday, February 28, 2019

 Santa and his talking Reindeer

-We were greeted by Santa's helper and waited our turn to sit in Santa's lap and talk to Santa.
+We were greeted by Santa's helper and waited for our turn to sit in Santa's lap and talk to Santa.

-Ava went right up and sat in Santa's lap, she told him what she wanted for Christmas.
+Ava went right up and sat in Santa's lap.
+She told him what she wanted for Christmas.

-She told Santa and we continued walking through the Castle.
+She told Santa, and we continued walking through the Castle.

-Ava and Santa Clause
+Ava and Santa Claus

 Ava and Mrs. Clause